eventql/eventql/doc/internals/replication.md

 ### Segment Merge and Fast-Forward

 ### Replication Procedure

 If we are the leader for a given partition, execute this replication procedure:

+    replicate_partition(P):
+    - For each segment file S in the partition P, from oldest to newest
+      - Check if the segment S is (transitively) referenced by the root segment
+        - If yes, check if the segment is referenced through another major segment
+          - If yes, delete the segment
+        - If no, merge the segment into the current partition and then delete it

+    replicate_partition_to(P, R)
     - For each replica R of the partition that is not ourselves:
-      - For each segment file S in the partition
+      - Iterate the segments list as S from old to new, starting at the most recent major segment referenced by the root segment id
         - If the replica R is not included in the acknowledged_servers list for segment S
           - Offer the segment S to replica R
             - If the offer was declined with SEGMENT_EXISTS, add R to the acknowledged_servers list for S
-            - If the offer was declined with OVERLOADED, abort and retry later
+            - If the offer was declined with OVERLOADED or INVALID, abort and retry later
-            - If the offer was declined with OUT_OF_ORDER, rmove the replica R from the acknowledged_server list and restart replication
+            - If the offer was declined with OUT_OF_ORDER, remove the replica R from the acknowledged_server list and restart replication
             - If the offer was accepted, add R to the acknowledged_servers list for S
             - If an error occurs, abort and retry later

-   - For each segment file S in the partition, from oldest to newest
-      - Check if the segment S is (transitively) referenced by the root segment
-        - If yes, check if the segment is referenced through a major segment
-           - If yes, check if the segment S has been pushed to all followers
-             - If yes, delete the segment
-        - If no, merge the segment into the current partition and then delete it

 If we are a follower for a given partition, execute this replication procedure:

     - For each segment file S in the partition
       - Check if partition leader is in the acknowledged_servers list for this segment
-        - If yes, check if this segment is (trasitively) referenced by the root segment, discounting major segments
+        - If yes, check if this segment is (transitively) referenced by the root segment
+          - If yes, check if the segment is referenced through another major segment
-          - If no, delete the segment
+            - If yes, delete the segment
         - If no, push the segment to the partition leader
           - If the offer was declined with SEGMENT_EXISTS, add R to the acknowledged_servers list for S
-          - If the offer was declined with OVERLOADED, abort and retry later
+          - If the offer was declined with OVERLOADED or INVALID, abort and retry later
-          - If the offer was declined with OUT_OF_ORDER, remove the replica R from the acknowledged_server list and restart replication
           - If the offer was accepted, add R to the acknowledged_servers list for S
           - If an error occurs, abort and retry later